JanniT/operatingSystems_projects/README.md

 ```
 and then input all the text you want to be reversed.
 Then press ```Ctlr + d``` to execute the reversion.

-If the output file is not provided the program will print the reversed lines to
-standard output stream.

 ## Project 2 - Unix utilities

 ### my-cat